 Initial approvals will be for six months.

-Reauthorization for tweleve months will be provided when the following criteria are met:
+Reauthorization will be provided for twelve months when all of the following criteria are met:

 - The patient has been seen within the past 12 months; and,